krzysztofj1234567890/computer-science-basics-tutorials/Spark-and-Databricks/spark-and-databrics.md

 ```

 Spark approaches cluster communication in two different ways during joins.
-It either incurs a
-shuffle join, which results in an all-to-all communication or a broadcast join.
+It either incurs a shuffle join, which results in an all-to-all communication or a broadcast join.

 When you join a big table to another big table, you end up with a __shuffle join__.
-In a shuffle join, every node talks to every other node and they share data according to which
-node has a certain key or set of keys (on which you are joining).
-These joins are expensive because the network can become congested with traffic, especially if your data is not partitioned
+In a shuffle join, every node talks to every other node and they share data according to which node has a certain key or set of keys (on which you are joining).
-well.
+These joins are expensive because the network can become congested with traffic, especially if your data is not partitioned well.

-When the table is small enough to fit into the memory of a single worker node, it can often be more efficient to use a __broadcast join.__ What this
+When the table is small enough to fit into the memory of a single worker node, it can often be more efficient to use a __broadcast join__.
-means is that we will replicate our small DataFrame onto every worker node in the cluster.
+What this means is that we will replicate our small DataFrame onto every worker node in the cluster.

 With the DataFrame API, we can also explicitly give the optimizer a hint that we would like to use a broadcast join by using the correct function around the small DataFrame in question.